Maryland Motorcycle Accident Lawyer Protecting the Rights of Injured Riders

 I have been a motorcycle driver since the 1970 and I understand the freedom and excitement of riding on two wheels.
 I also understand how cars and trucks oftentimes do not see a motorcycle and how quickly a motorcycle rider can be seriously injured by a car or truck.

 In the United States, motorcycle accidents are one of the leading causes of fatal vehicle accidents.
 Motorcycle accidents tend to be more serious because motorcycles offer so little protection to the rider, Even though motorcycle accidents are less common than auto accidents, the results can be more devastating.
 If a motorcycle rider is involved in an accident, he or she has little protection from the effects of the impact.
 Many motorcycle accidents result in catastrophic injuries or wrongful death.
 Surviving victims typically require extensive and costly medical treatment.
 Brain damage, spinal injuries, and other injuries can result in expensive medical visits, lost wages, pain, and suffering.
-My goal is to help people injured in motorcycle accidents obtain the resources and benefits necessary to regain the quality of life they once had.
-Whether the accident is minor or severe, your case can benefit from an experienced Maryland motorcycle accident lawyer to help you understand your rights in the fight for just compensation.
+As an Ellicott City motorcycle accidents attorney my goal is to help people injured in motorcycle accidents obtain the resources and benefits necessary to regain the quality of life they once had.
+Whether the accident is minor or severe, your case can benefit from an experienced Ellicott City, Maryland motorcycle accident lawyer to help you understand your rights in the fight for just compensation.

 Negligence in a Motorcycle Accident Case

 Many people think motorcycle riders have a reputation for being reckless and driving at unsafe speeds.
 Many motorcycle accidents, however, are actually caused by a car driver’s negligence in operating the larger vehicle involved.
 In order to establish that the other party was at fault, negligence will have to be proven.
-You need the aggressive and knowledgeable assistance of my firm.
-As your Maryland personal injury attorney, I can investigate the scene, have witnesses interviewed, and build a strong case based on the evidence.
+You need the aggressive and knowledgeable assistance of my Ellicott City motorcycle accidents law firm.
+As your Ellicott City, Maryland personal injury attorney, I can investigate the scene, have witnesses interviewed, and build a strong case based on the evidence.
 During my representation, I can work with you to prove that: